pywbem/pywbem/README.rst

 This will also install any prerequisite Python packages.

-Starting with version 1.0.0, pywbem has no OS-level prerequisite packages.
+Starting with version 1.0.0, pywbem has no OS-level prhis ierequisite packages.

+On newer versions pfsome operating systems(ex.
+Ubuntu 23.10, Debian 12) pywbem will only install into a virtual environment.
+This is by design and is documented in `Python PEP 668 https://peps.python.org/pep-0668/`_.

 For more details and alternative ways to install, see the `Installation section`_ in the pywbem documentation.